Choose a language en

 end)

-The function given in minetest.register_on_player_receive_fields is called every time a user submits a form.
+The function given in core.register_on_player_receive_fields is called every time a user submits a form.
 Most callbacks will need to check the formname given to the function, and exit if it is not the right form; however, some callbacks may need to work on multiple forms, or on all forms.

 The fields parameter to the function is a table of the values submitted by the user, indexed by strings.
 Named elements will appear in the field under their own name, depending on the event.
 Some elements will only be submitted if they caused the event, such as buttons, and some elements will always appear in submissions, such as fields.